symfony/symfony-docs/components/templating/helpers/assetshelper.rst

    <img src="<?php echo $view['assets']->getUrl('images/logo.png') ?>">

+The assets helper can then be configured to render paths to a CDN or modify the paths in case your assets live in a sub-directory if your host (e.g. ``http://example.com/app``).

 Configure Paths
 ---------------

 By default, the assets helper will prefix all paths with a slash.
-You can extend this by configuring a basepath in the first argument of the constructor::
+You can configure this by passing a base assets path as the first argument of the constructor::

     use Symfony\Component\Templating\Helper\AssetsHelper;